humbletrader/LearnLinuxShell/vi.md

 ## Cursor Movement

 ### One character at a time:
+* the arrow keys
-h, j, k, l - left , down, up, right also the arrow keys should work in vim
+* h, j, k, l - left, down, up, right
+* combinations:
+   * 3h - moves cursor 3 characters on the left
+   * 5j - moves 5 lines down

 ### move by word :
 * w - move to the beginning of the next word
 * e - move to the end of the word
 * b - move to the beginning of the word
+* combinations:
+   * 3w - move cursor after 3 words
-* combinations: 3w 5b - move 5 words back
+   * 5b - move 5 words back

 ### move to start or end of a line :
 0 - move to the start of the line